p208p2002/pi-pc-monitor/README.md

 # Pi PC monitor
-A Pi PC state monitor design.
+A Pi PC state monitor design for NUTC final project.

 Monitor with CPU and RAM usage state.